Cincinnati, Ohio, August 28, 1935

 Klaus often talked of railways, even when he wasn't with railwaymen.
-Railroads, he often observed to his wife and friends, should be judged by the little things - the punctuality of local passenger trains and way freights, the number of leaky steam pipes on locomotives, and, above all, the condition of track and roadbed.
-He consequently went out every weekday to one or another of his many railroads and observed little things.
-He then made his investment decisions partly on the basis of those observations.
+Railroads, he observed to his wife and friends, should be judged by the little things - the punctuality of local passenger trains and way freights, the number of leaky steam pipes on locomotives, and the condition of track and roadbed.
+Of course, the morale of the work force was a big thing, the biggest of all.
+But it could be measured only by talking with the little people who ran the system, one at a time.
+He consequently went out every weekday to one or another of his many railroads and made his investment decisions on the basis of what he saw and heard.

 The early afternoon freight to Columbus, which should have reached the grade crossing at 1:27 PM, was already three minutes late.
 It was, in Klaus' mind, a small but significant test.
 It was so easy for railwaymen to think that a few minutes here and there in freight operations hardly mattered.
 But, if they did think that, they would eventually be beaten out by competing railwaymen who were time fanatics.
 He was intensely curious to see how the New York Central Railway, on whose rail he had one foot, was doing these days.

 As if to answer Klaus, a steam locomotive whistle detached itself from the many other sounds, some violent and horrid, of the area.
 The gateman moved swiftly to his position, ready to lower the gates.
 Klaus climbed carefully down from the embankment, staring at the point at which the line disappeared behind a warehouse.
 Then, suddenly, smoke burst out into the open.